Returning to campus: your social distancing guide

 For example, if someone gets too close, you can say ‘hey, let’s make sure we’re doing our socially distancing’ and step back.
 Or, when reuniting with your uni friends after iso, try saying 'virtual hug!’ (and awkwardly hugging the empty space in front of you).
 Not your style?
 Just go straight for the footshake!

-For example, if you see that the lift is at maximum capacity (there are signs around to remind what that capacity is), don’t invite yourself in – it’s that simple.
+For example, if you want to take a lift that already has people in it, check before you invite yourself in – it’s that simple.
 The same goes when you’re using campus facilities.
 Be respectful and keep a safe distance in common areas like kitchens, bathrooms and the food court.
 And, speaking of bathrooms, make sure you’re following handwashing guidelines – there are also detailed signs to remind you what to do!

 Pay attention to body language and verbal cues.